-As blizzard watches are issued yet again from Cape Cod to Maine for the entire weekend, our partner Allianz Global Assistance put out a super helpful checklist to help you get your car prepared for winter.
+If you’re looking for more driving tips, Allianz Global Assistance put out a super helpful checklist a few years ago to help get your car prepared for winter:

 1. Winter tires, a wise precaution